The Site | The Program | Courses I Housing I FAQs I Flight and Arrival I Visas I Costs | Insurance | Financial Aid

 Located on the French Riviera, Nice is a large and busy city with access to important cultural and commercial centers.
 Nice's economy is based primarily on the non-industrial sector and employment is concentrated in the business and service fields.
 The city is served by an airport offering easy access to Paris and other cities within Europe.
 Students can fly directly to Nice from many cities in the USA.
-IPAG is centrally located in Nice.
+IPAG is centrally located in the city of Nice.

-This program is designed for business students who have or may not have studied French but who have an interest in business as it is conducted in France and Europe.
+This program is designed for business students who have an interest in business as it is conducted in France and Europe, no previous knowledge of French is necessary to participate in this program.
 Business classes are taught in English.
-An intensive French course accompanies the business program, designed to teach introductory level French.
+Students may choose to add a French language and grammar course to accompany their chosen classes in the business program.
 Students are enrolled at the beginning, intermediate, or advanced level according to their placement exams that they will take once they arrive at IPAG.
 Students who do have an advanced level of French and a strong business background, may select the business programs for French students, taught in French.
 Students can visit the IPAG website for more information.

 The regular semester load may consist of four or more courses, depending on the amount of credits of each course.
 The credits listed are in ECTS (European Credit Transfer and Accumulation System).
 ECTS credits are not equal to US credits.
 Students should take at least 24 ECTS to equal the minimum 12 US credits to be enrolled full-time and remain eligible for financial aid.
 30 ECTS is equivalent to 15 US credits.
 Courses are divided by year and semester.
-As there may be course conflicts between years, students can only take courses within one course year/level.
-Below you will find the course offerings along with the syllabi for the respective year.
+As there may be course conflicts between years, students can only take courses within one course year/level and must be nominated within that course year/level when applying.
+It is recommended that students typically be nominated for the Bachelor Year 2 (BBA 2) or Bachelor Year 3 (BBA 3) level if they are in their sophomore year or above.
+Please find the course offerings along with the syllabi for the respective year below.